NixOS/nix.dev/source/tutorials/nix-language.md

 This guide should enable you to read typical Nix language code and understand its structure.

-It shows the most common patterns in the Nix language:
+It shows the most common and distingushing patterns in the Nix language:

 - assigning names
 - declaring and calling functions
 - referencing file system paths
 - using built-in functions and the standard library
 - declaring build inputs and build outputs

+It *does not* explain all Nix language features in detail.
+See the [Nix manual][manual-language] for a full language reference.

 ## What do you need?